Cragdoo/vninja/content/post/vmware-cloud-on-aws-news.md

 image: "https://vninja.net/logos/vmworld-2018-v1.jpg"
 ---

-# VMware Cloud on AWS — New Amazon EC2 elastic, bare-metal instance for vSAN

 VMware vSAN utilizing Amazon Elastic Block Storage (EBS) is an interesting one.
 Being able to independently increment storage in the VMC without adding compute nodes is a feature that has been missing, **until now**.

 Customers of VMware Cloud on AWS will now be able to scale storage independently of compute, by adding new [EBS storage](https://aws.amazon.com/ebs/) nodes.